JonathanZWhite/compass/README.md

 Compass
 =======

-Lightweight full stack javascript framework using Mongo, Node, Angular, and Express
+Lightweight full stack javascript boilerplate that makes using Mongo, Node, Angular, and Express a breeze.